-World famous actress Maggie Gyllenhaal had never met Howard before – until this morning!
-She's been in two of the biggest movies of all time, but she admitted that meeting Howard was meeting 'a cultural icon.
-I'm catching my breath!'
+World-famous actress Maggie Gyllenhaal had never met Howard before – until this morning!
+She's been in two of the biggest movies of all time, but she admitted that meeting Howard was meeting "a cultural icon."
+"I'm catching my breath," she added.

-Her brother got her a job in his breakout movie Donnie 'Darko' and the two of them have a good close relationship.
-Maggie even hung out with the late Heath Ledger when he was co-starring with Jake in the legendary 'Brokeback Mountain' (as opposed to hanging out with him on the set of 'The Dark Knight', which they co-starred in, but had few scenes together).
+Her brother got her a job in his breakout movie "Donnie Darko" and the two of them have a good close relationship, she said.
+Maggie even hung out with the late Heath Ledger when he was co-starring with Jake in the legendary "Brokeback Mountain" (as opposed to hanging out with him on the set of "The Dark Knight," which they co-starred in without sharing very many scenes).

 Her co-star, James Spader, really got into their roles as dominating boss and submissive secretary—she talked about him gently caressing the back of her knee between takes.
 One day, on set, he asked for a box of very expensive chocolates to be delivered to his trailer.
 Later, a Production Assistant knocked on Maggie's door and told her Mr. Spader wanted to see her.
-She walked in and he offered her one of the chocolates.
-'It was a total game, a fetishized thing.'
+She walked in and he offered her one of the chocolates: "It was a total game, a fetishized thing."

 Her one regret about the movie is not playing one small scene—where her character has to run to the drug store—as hopeful rather than worried.

-Nowadays, while not working on various projects, Maggie hangs out in Brooklyn with her husband, Peter Sarsgaard and their kids.
+Nowadays, while not working on various projects, Maggie hangs out in Brooklyn with her husband, Peter Sarsgaard, and their kids.
 She takes them to school and play dates and even volunteers at their local Co-op grocery store.

 She also occasionally smokes cigarettes, but her habit is not out of control.
-Check out Maggie's new mini-series 'The Honorable Woman' on The Sundance Channel.
+Check out Maggie's new mini-series "The Honorable Woman" on the Sundance channel.